cyclejs/react/readme.md

 }
 ```

-However, to attach event listeners in model-view-intent style, you must use `h` which supports the special prop `selector`.
+However, to attach event listeners in model-view-intent style, you must use `h` which supports the special prop `sel`.
 See the next section.

   </p>
 </details>